 Best discount trading platform

-You can trade options, ETFs, and stocks, with Qtrade providing a functional and user-friendly trading platform that meets the beginner trader's needs.
+You can trade options, ETFs, and stocks, with Qtrade providing a functional and user-friendly trading platform that meets the trader's needs.
 Qtrade offers new traders simple order types and placements, along with easy navigation of trading platform layouts.

 Qtrade offers dozens of commission-free mutual funds and ETFs, but they aren't as competitive as other brokers regarding options and stocks.

 - Simplified trading platform with easy to understand charts.

 - Real time quotes, including watchlists and price alerts.

 - Access to 100+ commission-free ETFs and mutual funds.